 S.No.
 Activity Max.
-Marks 1 1 Visit to DIET / SIE and submission of the report 2 Observation of atleast five lessons in perspective papers of B.Ed. delivered by regular teachers of the College 05 3 Delivery of atleast five lessons on perspective papers of B.Ed. programme through the use of multimedia 10 4 4 Delivery of atleast two lectures on social themes like climate change, good habits, respecting our elders etc. to B.Ed. / M.Ed. students 5 6 Conducting a staff meeting in the College and writing its minutes 05 7 8 Viva - voce by an external examiner 50 Total 100
+Marks 1 Visit to DIET / SIE and submission of the report 05 2 Observation of atleast five lessons in perspective papers of B.Ed. delivered by regular teachers of the College 05 3 Delivery of atleast five lessons on perspective papers of B.Ed. programme through the use of multimedia 10 4 Delivery of atleast two lectures on social themes like climate change, good habits, respecting our elders etc. to B.Ed. / M.Ed. students 10 5 Writing two notices for notice-board of the College 05 6 Conducting a staff meeting in the College and writing its minutes 05 7 Critical evaluation of atleast one research article 10 8 Viva - voce by an external examiner 50 Total 1